City Hall Park

 City Hall Park has been part of downtown’s urban fabric since the founding of Burlington.
 Over the years, it has evolved in shape, size and use as the needs of our community have changed.

 This plan combines the work and recommendations of the Imagine City Hall Park (completed in 2012), with additional input from the Great Streets Initiative to increase the public use and enjoyment of the park throughout the year.
-Through the Great Streets Initiative, we will refine the conceptual design and move it through to construction in Spring of 2018.
+Through the Great Streets Initiative, we will refine the conceptual design and move it through to construction.